 Early Notables of the Perrian family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Perrian Notables in all our PDF Extended History products and printed products wherever possible.
+, prior of the Dominican house of St. Bartholomew in Smithfield...
+Another 32 words (2 lines of text) are included under the topic Early Perrian Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Perrian family to the New World and Oceana

 Some of the first settlers of this family name were:

 Perrian Settlers in Australia in the 19th Century

 - Emma Perrian, aged 30, a servant, who arrived in South Australia in 1855 aboard the ship "Victoria Regia"

 The Perrian Motto